Satisfactory Academic Progress (SAP)

 will automatically be placed on financial aid suspension.
 Students on financial aid

-NOT eligible to receive federal financial aid.
+suspension are NOT eligible to receive federal financial aid.
 The mere passage of time will not restore

 eligibility to a student who has lost eligibility for failure to make satisfactory